FIBROIDS

 -

-Hysterectomy: Removal of the uterus with the possibility of removing your ovaries or cervix.
+Hysterectomy: Removal of the uterus, with the possibility of removing your ovaries or cervix.
 Hysterectomy does not necessarily mean that you have to remove your ovaries.
 The decision to keep or remove your ovaries is a choice that you and your doctor will make together.
 Additionally, depending on the type of surgery and your medical history, you may keep or remove your cervix.
 The different approaches to hysterectomy are abdominal incision approach, vaginal approach, or robotic/laparoscopic approach.
 There are different types of hysterectomies, such as:

 -